melisplatform/melis-tipimail/README.md

 # melis-cms-share

-MelisTipmail is the module that allow user access TipMail inside the melisplatform as a module.
+MelisTipimail is the module that allow user access TipiMail inside the melisplatform as a module.

 ## Getting Started